Twitter shares jump 10% on solid user growth, revenue beat

 Total operating expenses, including cost of revenue, rose by 21% to $766 million, partly due to plans to hire more employees and reiterated that operating expenses would grow about 20% in 2019.

-Twitter’s results come against the backdrop of regulatory scrutiny against big tech and social media firms like Facebook Inc (FB.O), Alphabet Inc (GOOGL.O) and Amazon.com Inc (AMZN.O).
+Twitter’s results come against the backdrop of regulatory scrutiny against big tech and social media firms like Facebook Inc, Alphabet Inc and Amazon.com Inc.

 Twitter has also constantly been in the spotlight due to U.S. President Donald Trump’s prominent use, as well as criticism, of the platform.